Tony2450/wordle2-MERN/README.md

 # My Wordle Clone v2

+## Intro

+Wordle is a popular online word guessing game where players attempt to guess a five-letter word by submitting guesses and receiving feedback on whether each letter is correct, incorrect, or in the correct position.
+This addictive game has gained a massive following due to its simple yet engaging gameplay and its ability to test and improve players' vocabulary and problem-solving skills.

-This project is a React based implementation of the game Wordle.
+This project is a React based implementation of the game Wordle made for academic purposes.
 It also includes functional user authentication, and allows users to track their stats.

 The web app itself connects to Atlas App Services using [Remote MongoDB Queries](https://mongodb.com/docs/realm/web/mongodb/) from the Realm SDK.